DJWassink/Animated-material-floatbutton/README.md

 * arrow-up

 ## Usage
 Be sure to first run a `npm bower install` to get the required libraries.
-Now simply use the following snippit:
+Now simply use the following snippet:

 ```
 <div class="icon-container" data-ripple-color="#ffffff">